LionelBeato/coatimundis/Week-8/Day-40/OVERVIEW.md

 ## Agenda

-- Continue working on SQL and getting started on Java reviewing.
+- Cover SQL subselects and transactions and get started on Java reviewing.

 ## Outline